Pirkko Saisio

 Pirkko Helena Saisio (born 16 April 1949) is a Finnish author, actress and director.
 She has also written under the pen names Jukka Larsson and Eva Wein.
 Saisio has a broad literary output, dealing with many kinds of texts from film screenplays all the way to librettos for the ballet.
 Her novel Betoniyö (1981) was adapted into a feature film Concrete Night in 2013 by Pirjo Honkasalo.

+Biography

 Saisio received her degree in acting from Suomen teatterikoulu (now Theatre Academy) in 1975 and worked there as a professor of dramaturgy in 1997 and 2001.
-In 1975 she won the J. H. Erkko Award for her debut novel Elämänmeno.
+In 1975, she won the J. H. Erkko Award for her debut novel Elämänmeno.

+Personal life

 Saisio's daughter, whose father is the late Harri Hyttinen, is actress Elsa Saisio.
 Pirkko Saisio lives in a same-sex partnership with film director Pirjo Honkasalo.